 Jay Z is the frontman for The Notorious B.I.G. and one of the world’s most popular rappers.
 Some think he was named after Vladimir Lenin, but no one is sure.

 Jay Z is nicknamed “Doom” for his nasty lyrics.
-“Doom” lyrics centre on pessimism and disappointment.
+“Doom” lyrics center on pessimism and disappointment.
 “Doom” is commonly associated with unpleasant things on the radio and in the music industry.

 29. Black Axl Rose

 Because of The Roses, Jay Z is termed “Black Axl Rose.”
-Same-named song inspired the name.
+The same-named song inspired the name.

 30. New Kennedy